-Filed b y a Par ty other than the Registrant [] Check the app propriate box: [X] [] [] [] Con Defin Defin Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Materials Pursuant to §240.14a-12 AKERS BIOSCIENCES, INC. (Name of Registrant as Specified in Its Charter) N/A (Names of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of Fi iling Fee (check the appropriate box): [X] No f ee required [] Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculate and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee 1 paid previously with preliminary materials. [] ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify to ious filing by registration statement number, or the form or schedule and the date of its filing.
+Filed b y a Par ty other than the Registrant [] Check the app propriate box: [] [] [X] [] Con Defi minary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Materials Pursuant to §240.14a-12 AKERS BIOSCIENCES, INC. (Name of Registrant as Specified in Its Charter) $${\rm N/A}$$ (Names of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Fi lling Fee (check the appropriate box): [X] No f ee required [] Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculate and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee j paid previously with preliminary materials. [] ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the ious filing by registration statement number, or the form or schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: